 - By pulling out a loose tooth you could cause your child pain, bleeding or possibly infection.

 - Unless advised otherwise by a dentist leave loose baby teeth to come out naturally.

-– Regular dentist appointments can help ensure proper development of your child’s teeth.
+- Regular dentist appointments can help ensure the proper development of your child’s teeth.

 “Children begin to lose their teeth beginning around age six and will continue until all their primary teeth have been replaced with adult teeth.”

 If you have any concerns about your child’s dental health, book an appointment at Gallions Reach Dental Clinic today.

 BChD (Leeds) MFDS RCS (Glas)